-In February this year, Australia regained its previous animal health status for avian influenza.
-The Department is currently reviewing affected health certification for avian and ratite products and assessing whether certification can be reinstated.
+On 26 February 2021 Australia regained its previous animal health status for avian influenza following outbreaks in Victoria.
+The Department of Agriculture, Water and the Environment (Department) is currently reviewing affected health certification for avian and ratite products (including meat, meat products, by-products, eggs in shell and processed eggs/ egg products) and assessing whether certification can be reinstated.
 The Department is actively approaching overseas government authorities to request the removal of trade restrictions imposed due to the outbreak.

-- Meat MAA2117* – Updates for trade to Kuwait, Papua New Guinea, Singapore, the United States of America, Vanuatu and Vietnam (issued on 31 March 2021)
+MAA2117 (PDF 360 KB) – Avian influenza: Updates for trade to Kuwait, Papua New Guinea, Singapore, the United States of America, Vanuatu and Vietnam (issued on 31 March 2021)

 For information on how to export from Australia, visit

 You need to login to access livestock entries in Micor (live animals).
 Livestock includes cattle, sheep, goats, deer, buffalo and camelids (that is camels, llamas, alpacas and vicuñas).
 Exporters and affiliated industries can

 References to 'the Department' in entries mean the Australian Government Department of Agriculture, Fisheries and Forestry.
 References to 'a Departmental officer', unless specified otherwise, mean an officer of the Australian Government Department of Agriculture, Fisheries and Forestry with responsibility under Australian export legislation.

 Market Access Notices (MAN) for live animal exports are available via the following link: